softwaresaved/byte-sized-rse/episodes/14-running-debugging.md

 1. Then it asks you to `Select a debug configuration`, so select `Python File` to debug the current file.

 Now the Python script is running in debug mode.
-You'll see the execution has paused on the line we entered the breakpoint, which is now highlighted., Some new information is now displayed in various panes on the left of the code editor.
+You'll see the execution has paused on the line we entered the breakpoint, which is now highlighted.
+Some new information is now displayed in various panes on the left of the code editor.
 In particular:

-- `VARIABLES` - on the left, we can see a list of variables, and their current state, at this point in the script's execution, such as `COMMENT` and `SHIFT`, and `climate_data` (which is a reference to our open data file).
+- `VARIABLES` - on the left, we can see a list of variables, and their current state, at this point in the script's execution, such as `comment` and `shift`, and `climate_data` (which is a reference to our open data file).
 We don't have many at the moment.
 It also distinguishes between local variables and global variables - this is to do with the "scope" of the variables, as to how they are accessible from this point in the running of the code.
 Global variables can be seen from anywhere in the script.